Why is there a need for the Accelerating Progress English course?

 Free Accelerating Progress webinar recording

-On 1 March, Tom delivered a 45 minute webinar via the Best Practice Network on the Accelerating Progress English course.
+Tom delivered a 45 minute webinar via the Best Practice Network on the Accelerating Progress English course.
 He discussed the research behind the creation of the course and the impact he believes it will have on learners.
-In order to access the free webinar, you will have to complete a short form, providing your name and email address.

-Tom Walker is an experienced English language and English literature teacher at Key Stages 3, 4 and 5.
-He has been working in Bristol schools since 2007 and is currently head of post-16, teaching A-level literature and law, as well as teaching at Key Stage 4.
+Tom Walker, currently Director of English at a multi-academy trust in the South West, is an experienced English language and English literature teacher at Key Stages 3, 4 and 5.
+He worked in Bristol schools from 2007 to 2019 and is a former head of post-16, teaching A-level literature and law.

 Tom is also a Specialist Leader in Education, specialising in raising attainment in English with marginal learners, and has worked with other schools in this role.
-In his current position as head of post-16, he is responsible for leading on teaching and learning, and raising attainment.
-Tom has had much experience of curriculum provision and progression pathways for students in GCSE and post-16 studies.
+In his previous position as head of post-16, he was responsible for leading on teaching and learning, and raising attainment.
+Tom has much experience of curriculum provision and progression pathways for students in GCSE and post-16 studies.